 Many other substances have been investigated as possible causes of cancer, but more research is needed to link exposure with cancer risk.

-Ultraviolet (UV) radiation & tanning beds
+Ultraviolet (UV) radiation and tanning beds

 Skin cancer is the most common form of cancer in Vermont and the U.S. Melanoma is the least common, but most serious form of skin cancer.